-Arrested Development: At one point the show had Henry Winkler walking along a dock, and had to take a bit of a leap to get past a cartilaginous fish that was lying there.
+Arrested Development at one point had Henry Winkler walking along a dock, and had to take a bit of a leap to get past a cartilaginous fish that was lying there.

 A Getting Crap Past the Radar example: Lindsay has done a Cheek Copy and shows Michael a picture of that, thinking it's a picture of a car she wants to buy.
 Michael replies that what she showed him isn't a picture of a Vol-vo (it's a picture of her vulva).